JustOscarJ1/valorant_lineup_calculator/README.md

 ### Settings

-The tool allows users to customize sensitivity, minimum inactive time for the mouse to be on top, and the allowed time to move the mouse to ping.
-These settings can be modified through the "Set Settings" option in the main menu.
+To change settings press the "set settings" button in the main menu, then select the desired settings and press "save".
+These will be saved for future launches in `settings.txt`.

+####Ability
+You can change the ability you want the program to calculate for, to do this press the image of the desired ability in the settings menu.
+The text will appear bold to show the selection.
+#### Valorant sensitivity
+For the calculations to work properly, you need to input your Valorant sensitivity, do not enter DPI, EDPI or anything else, just the in-game sensitivity.
+#### Minimum inactive time for mouse to be on top
+The program has to detect when the mouse is on the top of the screen.
+It does this by checking how long the mouse has been inactive (not moving) for.
+You can change how much inactivity it waits for before it assumes the mouse is on the top of the screen.
+#### Allowed time to move mouse to ping
+When the program tells you to move the mouse to the ping, it starts a countdown.
+Once that countdown is complete it assumes you're looking at the ping.
+This setting is the length of that cooldown.

 ## Contributing